✨ Health insurance, now in PayFit - learn more

 It's worth remembering that even if your employee works six or even seven days per week, the maximum statutory entitlement per year remains capped at 28 days of statutory paid leave.

-If a staff member doesn’t have a set number of working hours each week, your annual leave calculation will be done slightly differently.
+If a staff member doesn’t have a set number of working hours each week, such as casual and zero-hours workers, your annual leave calculation will be done slightly differently.

-Here you have two options - workers can either acquire a percentage of annual leave against their hours work or accrue holiday pay instead.
+Here you have two options: workers can either acquire a percentage of annual leave against their hours worked or accrue holiday pay instead.

-For example, if you can potentially work 52 weeks of the year, you would accrue 12.07% annual leave for every hour you work.
+For example, if you can potentially work the full year, you would accrue 12.07% annual leave for every hour you work.

 The calculation for this method is as follows: